 Dealing with the aftermath of an auto accident can be very complicated and frustrating.
 It can feel like your life had suddenly been turned upside down.
-Fortunately, there are concrete steps you can take not only to protect yourself legally and financially but also to get compensated fairly while you recover physically and mentally from your accident.
+Fortunately, there are concrete steps you can take not only to protect yourself legally and financially but also to help you with getting fair compensation after your accident.

 Here are some things to keep in mind as you navigate through the often messy aftermath.